Azure/Industrial-IoT/README.md

                 }
             },

-            // The next object allows to configure 'Publish' and 'Pattern' settings for specific
+            // The next object allows to configure 'Publish' and 'Pattern' for specific
             // endpoint URLs.
-Those will overwrite the settings specified in the 'Defaults' object
+Those will overwrite the ones specified in the 'Defaults' object
-            // or the default settings used by publisher.
+            // or the defaults used by publisher.
             // It is not allowed to specify 'Name' and 'Flat' properties in this object.
             "EndpointSpecific": [
                 // The following shows how a endpoint specific configuration could look like: